sumnerevans/sumnerevans.com/content/posts/travel/2023-amsterdam-retreat/retreat/index.md

 Brad, Scott, Bradley, and myself went to a fish restaurant and we had a fantastic platter of fish.

-{{< figure
-      src="./images/fish.jpg"
-      link="./images/fish.jpg"
-      target="_blank"
+{{<figure
+  src="images/fish.jpg"
   title="A fantastic platter of all kinds of fish" caption="We couldn't really read the menu, so we just ordered the thing that looked like it said *platter for four*.
 We were not disappointed."
 >}}

 ### Boat Tour